francopub/francopub.github.io/blog/_posts/2017-04-17-Sure-It-Took-Longer.md

 {% endhighlight %}

 Wow, quick update, this script has maybe been running for like 20 minutes at least.
+Hope nothing went wrong!😅